Toxe/example-cpp-ci-project/README.md

 - `example_simple.cpp` is a simple program that has no further dependencies and just outputs a couple of strings describing the compiler and C++ standard library that it was built with.
 - `example_benchmark.cpp` needs Vcpkg and uses PCRE, PCRE2 and Google Benchmark to perform a small regular expression benchmark.

+## TODO

+- Combine duplicate code in re-usable shell scripts
+- Move scripts to a new directory ("`.ci`" ?)
+- Move `example_simple` execution into its own separate test step
+- Add a new example program that uses a real test framework
+- Use Clang and GCC on Windows
+- ~~Look at Jenkins~~
+- Look at Azure DevOps
+- Look at Semaphore

 ## Dependencies